 For many Americans, going to the bathroom is as easy as walking down the hall or upstairs.
 But for the thousands of homeless people in the U.S., finding a bathroom can be a huge challenge.
 Even rarer than finding a bathroom is finding a shower, laundry facilities, or a kitchen.

 Access to these kinds of facilities can help a person with the following:

 - Improve and maintain hygiene and health.

 - Increase their confidence.

 For this reason, municipalities should consider adding these facilities to their navigation centers and homeless shelters to promote humane living conditions.

 In the midst of COVID-19, municipalities will be glad to hear that there are options for private showers — helping shelters promote hygiene while limiting opportunities for spreading the virus.

 Ready to Grow or Shrink

-Humane homeless shelters should be a comfortable size as overcrowding limits resident privacy and puts their health at risk.
+Humane homeless shelters and navigation centers should be a comfortable size as overcrowding limits resident privacy and puts their health at risk.

 For this reason, city leaders should ensure their shelters can accommodate growth in the homeless population.
 This can be very difficult when shelters are brick-and-mortar buildings.
 Extending such buildings is usually time-consuming and costly.